Shreya-dorm3/sample-app/README.md

 # SampleApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

+# Running on local machine

+After cloning the project, run `npm i` to install all the dependencies required to run the project.
+Please make sure you have node and angular installed on your local machine.

 ## Development server